BAHIIM/project/README.md

 access_token: OAuth access token
 Repositories
 id: Unique identifier
-user_id: Reference to Users collection
+user_id: Reference to Users table
 repo_name: Name of the repository
 repo_data: JSON object containing repository information Commits
 id: Unique identifier
-repo_id: Reference to Repositories collection
+repo_id: Reference to Repositories table
 commit_data: JSON object containing commit information

 Challenges
 Technical Challenge
 One of the major technical challenges was linking the site to the database and ensuring proper data persistence.
-Initially, the backend server failed to establish a connection with the MongoDB instance, causing errors during data storage and retrieval.
+Initially, the backend server failed to establish a connection with the MySQL database, causing errors during data storage and retrieval.
 The challenge required in-depth debugging, reconfiguring database connection settings, and collaborating with the database administration team to adjust network and access permissions.
 Non-Technical Challenge
 Coordinating the project timeline and managing team morale was a significant non-technical challenge.
 The database integration issue led to delays, which frustrated the team.
 We addressed this by reassessing our timeline, redistributing tasks, and improving communication and documentation practices.
 This helped in maintaining team morale and ensuring continued progress despite setbacks.

 Progress
-Progress Rating: 6/10
+Progress Rating: 7/10
 Explanation of Progress Assessment:
 Completed Parts: UI development, initial backend setup, partial OAuth integration.
 Incomplete Aspects: Full database integration, data persistence, advanced features.